 Automation That Fits Daily Routines

-Cordless, motorized window treatments support safer homes and smoother operation.
+Cordless, motorized window treatments help make homes safer and operate more smoothly.
 Solar-powered options are gaining traction for large or hard-to-reach windows, while integrated automation allows shades to adjust throughout the day based on sunlight and time.

 Why it matters in 2026: